Leucosyrinx paupera: Description

 The spire is high and conical.; Its profile lines are little interrupted by the contraction of the suture.
 The protoconch is eroded in all the specimens.
 The shell contains 10 to 11 (?) whorls.
 These are regular, of rather rapid increase, shortish, with a largish, sloping, but hardly concave shoulder above and a very slight contraction below.
-They are arigulated by the projection of the line of tubercles, but are otherwise little convex.
+They are regulated by the projection of the line of tubercles, but are otherwise little convex.
 The body whorl is a little tumid and considerably elongated, a little contracted on the base, and gradually drawn out into the conical, straight, longish, and at the end smallish snout.
 The suture is rather deep, and strongly marked by the angle at which the superior and inferior whorls meet.

 The aperture is buff-coloured within, rather long and narrow, pear-shaped, pointed above, with a longish, broad, and open siphonal canal below.
 The direction is very little oblique.
 The outer lip curves pretty equally from its origin to the edge of the siphonal canal, from which to the point of the snout its course is nearly straight.
 On leaving the body it retires at once, but very slightly and regularly, so as to form the shallow and openly rounded sinus, from which it advances with a long and regular sweep to the front of the aperture, and then curves slowly backward to the point of the snout.
 It is thin throughout.
 Above it is straight, but lower down a little patulous.
 The inner lip spreads rather broadly across the columella, highly polished, buff-coloured, with a slightly raised edge.
 It is very little concave above, straight but rather short on the columella, which is cut off to a long fine point, with a blunt, rounded, very slightly twisted strongish edge.

 Distribution

-This marine species occurs off Indonesia and in the Arafura Sea.
+This marine species occurs off Indonesia, Gulf of Aden, Gulf of Oman and in the Arafura Sea.